INTRODUCTION TO THE SPORT

 To construct a Petanque piste that is satisfactory to play on in all seasons it is first necessary to select a reasonably well drained area.

 A solid surround of some sort is usual to a playing area to prevent boule that are out of play rolling considerable distances or causing injury.
-A wide variety of items are seen used for this purpose, most commonly, old railway sleepers, planks, old kerbstones, old telegraph poles. etc. Depending on the size of the edging available it can be incorporated at any stage after digging to leave 4-6 inches (100 - 150 cm) above the finished playing area.
+A wide variety of items are seen used for this purpose, most commonly, old railway sleepers, planks, old kerbstones, old telegraph poles. etc. Depending on the size of the edging available it can be incorporated at any stage after digging to leave 4-6 inches (100 - 150 cm) above the finished playing area but be careful you have allowed for drainage.

 Once the material so far included has been very well compacted a thin layer of quarry dust 1/4 inch to dust should be spread over the area and rolled again and again.